 - Tax-deferred cash value accumulation

-- The ability to borrow from your cash value, allowing you to become your own source of financing and bypass banks, credit card and finance companies
+- The ability to borrow against your cash value, allowing you to become your own source of financing and bypass banks, credit card and finance companies

-- The ability to have a guaranteed, predictable income in retirement, without the risk or volatility of stocks, real estate and other investments1
+- The ability to have a guaranteed, predictable income in retirement, without the risk or volatility of stocks, real estate and other investments

 Suze Orman and Dave Ramsey’s Big Blind Spot…

-The kind of dividend paying whole life insurance discussed on this website and in the best-selling book, The Bank On Yourself Revolution, includes little-known riders or options that grow your cash value up to 40 times faster than the policies Orman, Ramsey, etc. talk about, especially in the early years of the policy.
+The kind of dividend paying whole life insurance discussed on this website and in our FREE Report includes little-known riders or options that grow your cash value significantly faster than the policies Orman, Ramsey, etc. talk about, especially in the early years of the policy.
 (This is sometimes referred to as “high early cash value” or “overfunded” dividend paying whole life.)
-Structured this way you’ll have cash value in your first month and can use the policy as a powerful financial management tool right from the start.
+Structured this way you’ll have cash value in your first month and can use your policy as a powerful financial management tool right from the start.

-Why haven’t you heard about Bank On Yourself Dividend Paying Whole Life Insurance Policies?
+Why haven’t you heard about Bank On Yourself-Type Dividend Paying Whole Life Insurance Policies?

 The two biggest reasons are that the insurance agent or financial advisor receives 50-70% LESS commission when structuring your policy this way.
-That’s because a large portion of your premium is directed into a rider that turbo-charges the growth of your cash value, but only pays the agent a very small commission.
+That’s because a large portion of your premium is directed into two riders that turbo-charge the growth of your cash value, but only pays the agent a very small commission.
 And because only a handful of companies offer this type of policy, it’s not even covered in the traditional training and certification programs agents take.

 Learn how to find a Bank On Yourself Authorized Advisor willing to reduce their commission by 50-70%.